Fox-Sky: U.K. regulator says government should block deal

 21st Century Fox said in a statement Tuesday that it was "disappointed" by the CMA's provisional findings and would continue to engage with the regulator.

 Sky said it had noted the regulator's statement, and its proposed remedies.
-The regulator will present its final judgment to U.K. Culture Secretary Matt Hancock by May 1.

 There was some good news for the companies, however.
-The regulator, which had been asked to examine Fox's "genuine commitment to broadcasting standards," said that it was not concerned about the issue.
+The regulator, which had been asked to examine Fox's "genuine commitment to broadcasting standards," said that it was not concerned about that issue.

 Sky shares jumped by more than 3% in London.